Exception and error resolution

 Unsupported No

-Retry file errors mass action
+Retry file exceptions mass action

 Starting from your processing set, perform the following steps: